cosbyDeveloper/cosbyFlixx-app/README.md

 **Note**: For simplicity, the bearer token was used directly in the code.
 In a real-world application, it is recommended to store the API key in a secure way, such as a .env file or a server-side environment variable.
 Locate the script.js file and replace the bearer your token or you can change the style and use the API key.

-## Contributions

-Contributions are welcome!
-Please fork the repository, make your changes, and submit a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more information.

 ## Acknowledgments

 - [The Movie Database (TMDB)](https://www.themoviedb.org/) for the API.